jhpyle/docassemble/_docs/initial.md

 * `https://bootswatch.com/lumen/bootstrap.min.css`: a file on the internet.

-For more information about using custom [Bootstrap] themes, and for information about applying themese on a global level, see the documentation for the [`bootstrap theme` configuration directive].
+For more information about using custom [Bootstrap] themes, and for information about applying themes on a global level, see the documentation for the [`bootstrap theme` configuration directive].

 ## <a name="inverse navbar"></a>Inverted Bootstrap navbar